tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 await this.prisma.user.findMany({...})
 ```

-When in the source code, we include the PrismaClient and call *this.prisma.user.findMany*, the prisma client will send this command to query engine.
-Then the query engine will translate to the sql queries and send it forward to the database; Once database has the query result, it will send back to query engine, which translates those raw data to plain javascript objects and sends to the prisam client.
+When we include the PrismaClient in the source code and call *this.prisma.user.findMany*, the prisma client sends this command to the query engine.
+Then the query engine translates it to SQL queries and sends them forward to the database.
+Once the database has the query result, it sends it back to the query engine, which translates those raw data to plain JavaScript objects and sends them to the prisam client.

 ![prismaQueryEngine](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/prismaQueryEngine.png)
 <cite> Prisma Concept [Generating the client](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/generating-prisma-client)</cite>

 > Prisma Client uses a query engine to run queries against the database.
 This query engine is downloaded when prisma generate is invoked and stored in the output path together with the generated Client.

-The query engine is compiled and built on different platform to get a better performance.
+The query engine is compiled and built on a different platform to achieve better performance.

 > It is named query-engine-PLATFORM or libquery_engine-PLATFORM where PLATFORM corresponds to the name of a compile target.
 Query engine file extensions depend on the platform as well.
 As an example, if the query engine must run on a Darwin operating system such as macOS Intel, it is called libquery_engine-darwin.dylib.node or query-engine-darwin